ai-aiart/ai-aiart.github.io/_pages/teaching.md

 ---
 layout: page
-permalink: /about/
+permalink: /teaching/
-title: about
+title: teaching
 description: In this page you can meet the members of our team and their background.
-nav: true
+nav: false
 nav_order: 5
 ---